Recent pictures of Lunes the beast.

 Barbi was on standby, waiting for the word to go pick up the dog in Maldonado, but instead, he rushed to the ATM, withdrew the money to pay for the puppy and was home in what, maybe two hours tops since my initial googling.
 Not bad, this technology.
 Now Lunes is sleeping on my lap, and I´m wondering how the rest of the day will go.
 I already had to close the living-room door so she doesn´t drop into the abyss from the stairway landing that has very cool steel wire symbolic guard rails.
 In the living-room floor she has shown a predilection for my irreplaceable tribal rugs from Turkey, pulling at the wool yarn and trying to chew off the applique wool flowers.

-with or without the pillow-towel mattress.
+The Ikea storage box was great for yesterday evening when she was exhausted and only wanted to sleep.
+Now she´s mastered the art of jumping out, with or without the pillow-towel mattress.
 The shower stall, which is not too confined, easy to clean, etc., feels lonely to her and prompts the high-pitch wailing... anyway, I can´t complain I guess, as long as Lunes is here it will never feel too lonely anymore.